8kW Solar System Cost

 The most crucial factor is the amount of sunshine available in a particular area.
 The average power output of a solar panel is usually determined during the Peak Sun Hours (PSH), which is equivalent to 1hr of full sunlight.

-In most regions, peak sun is usually around 12 noon or 1 pm.
+In most regions, the peak sun is usually around 12 noon or 1 pm.
 Sunshine, however, tends to be weaker during early mornings and late afternoons.

 How To Calculate Solar System Output